'Somewhere between mesmerising and terrifying': ten of the weirdest musical instruments out there

 1. Theremin

-The theremin is the quintessence of ‘weird’, known, as it is, for its contactless playing technique, its use in science fiction films and the fact that it sounds like a descending UFO.
+The theremin is the quintessence of ‘weird’, known, as it is, for its contactless playing technique, its use in science fiction films... and the fact that it sounds like a descending UFO.

 It was invented in 1920 by the Russian Soviet-era scientist Leon Theremin, who, as a 23-year-old man working at the Physical Technical Institute in Petrograd, noticed that something strange happened when he connected audio circuits to an electrical device called an oscillator in a certain way.

 The oscillator produced an audible tone when he held his hands near it, and he could shift the tone just by waving his hands about.
-He saw its potential as a musical instrument and delivered the first concert with it soon after.
+He saw its potential as a musical instrument and delivered the first concert with it soon afterwards.

 2. Glass harp

 In theory, many people could play this instrument, which consists of upright wine glasses, each tuned to a different pitch.
-All you need is a very well-stocked glassware cabinet.
+All you need is a very well stocked glassware cabinet.
 And yet, you don’t see that many people playing it.

 Maybe that’s because it can be an extraordinarily virtuosic feat: just filling up all those glasses to the right level is enough of an undertaking before you begin to factor in the required precision of playing them.
 Or maybe it’s because smashed glass is nobody’s favourite thing to clear up….